MSU-Libraries/kube-doc/README.md

 * `envFrom:` Define environment variables to be loaded from ConfigMaps or Secrets.
 * `command:` Set the entrypoint for the container (note, this value is passed as a list).
 * `args:` The command and arguments for the container.
+* `terminationGracePeriodSeconds:` When killing a Pod, how long after sending SIGTERM until a SIGKILL is sent.
+Default: `30`

 For full listing of fields, see `kubectl explain pod.spec`.